everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 }
 ```

 A workflow is an array of tasks that we would like to execute.
-Each task is given a `name` which will be used to reference results in subsequent tasks.
-Our task `input` includes the name of the function to execute and the arguments to the function.
+Each task is given a `name`, which will be used to reference results in subsequent tasks.
+Our task `input` includes the name of the function to execute and its arguments.

 Let's run this workflow!
 Start Every CLI with `math.wasm` as an argument: